CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

      ![](images/L03/image52.png)

-18. Navigate to the **Power Apps** maker portal using the below URL if not already open and make sure you are in your dev environment.
+18. Navigate to the **Power Apps** maker portal using the URL below if not already open, and make sure you are in your dev environment.

      ```
      https://make.powerapps.com